embedded-machine-learning/webpage/README.md

 ## To update the publications
 just edit the PublFiles/eml.bib file, the building pipeline takes care of the rest but takes about 2 minutes or so

+## To update the Teampage

+The image of the person should be added in images/people

+To update the team page you have to modify the pages/team.md.

 ## Update Menu